-Beat olive oil and eggs in another bowl, than add milk and maple syrup, whisk until blended.
+Beat olive oil and eggs in another bowl, then add milk and maple syrup, whisk until blended.

 “The thinner the better”

-Use non stick frying pan with some oil over medium high heat.
+Use a nonstick frying pan with some oil over medium-high heat.

 Bob takes pancakes so seriously that he keeps his prying pans in a secret place, far from the kitchen.
 He is the only one in charge to use them, just for pancakes, obviously.

-Pour the butter onto the griddle, one full ladle makes 3 little pancakes, Bob likes them small and we agree.
+Pour the batter onto the griddle, one full ladle makes 3 little pancakes, Bob likes them small and we agree.